 How Much Does Filing for Bankruptcy in the Hoover Area Cost?

 It currently costs $850 in attorney’s fees for simple, no asset Chapter 7 bankruptcy cases throughout Alabama with our Hoover bankruptcy lawyer.
 This includes most Chapter 7 filings, but additional costs might be incurred should there be any complex legal issues such as corporate, divorce, or other such issues that would require a significant amount of additional time to handle or are likely to involve hearings.
 However, there is always a filing fee that the court charges as well, which is currently $335 in Chapter 7 bankruptcies.
-Additionally, there is a small fee for pulling your credit report (usually around $30), and there are two courses (a debt management and a credit counseling course) that you must complete and pay their fees, which combined usually total around $45 (each course usually takes about an hour to do online).
-So, to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be about $1260 total.
+Additionally, there are fees for pulling your credit report and tax returns, and there are two courses (a debt management and a credit counseling course) that you must complete and pay their fees too.
+Therefore to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be about $1280 total.

 While a Chapter 7 bankruptcy can be beneficial to you in potentially absolving you of your obligations to your unsecured debts, sometimes another type of bankruptcy called a Chapter 13 would work better for you.
 A Chapter 13 case is cheaper to file due to the fact that most attorney fees get paid in the five year payment plan, so there are less costs up front.
 When you call our Hoover bankruptcy lawyer for a consultation, we will review your situation and help you find the best option.